 The unrealised P&L users can lock in from entering and exiting a trade against the AMM is technically unbounded (e.g. if BTC goes toward infinity).

 Whilst a user can achieve this unrealised gain, it is important to note that an offsetting loss (or sufficient fees collected) is necessary before the unrealised gain can be settled in full and withdrawable as collateral by the user.

-Additionally, if the unrealised P&L imbalance exceeds its per market threshold, those unrealised gains may be discounted by the margining system (initial, not maintainence) to prevent large borrows against it.
+Additionally, if the unrealised P&L imbalance exceeds its per-market threshold, those unrealised gains may be discounted by the margining system (initial, not maintenance) to prevent large borrows against it.
 This discounting would only impact new positions being opened and would not affect a user's liquidation threshold.

-These rules are systemitised can be read more in and
+These rules are systemitised and can be read more in P&L and Margin

 Untimely Liquidation Risk

 In the event of large-scale liquidations or market turmoil, there is a possibility that positions and balances are not able to be liquidated in time and are unable to cover the losses taken out by the liquidated user.
 The shortfall "or negative balance" is treated as levered losses.

 In the past, levered losses in the main pool have been filled via top-ups from the Insurance fund.
 In the event that the Insurance Fund is depleted, there will be a socialized loss in the system.

 When an asset is fully utilized (100% of the supply is lent out), there will be no tokens left in the pool, which means withdrawals and borrows will fail.
 Users will have to wait until the utilization rate goes down, either through some users repaying their loans or depositing new funds before they can withdraw or borrow.

 A user is more likely to be affected by this if their deposit represents a large share of the pool, or if the asset has extremely high borrow demand.